tuwilof/fitting/README.md

 ```

 ### Validation
-Secondly, validate the logs to the documentation.
+Secondly, validate the log to the documentation.

 Add this to your `.fitting.yml`: